BSc Computer Science with Digital Technology Partnership with PwC

 The assessment days will be jointly delivered by PwC and Birmingham and take place between October and March at the University of Birmingham.
 Applicants must successfully pass the day before an offer can be made.

-Please note that if you do not receive the PwC offer following the assessment centre, you will automatically be offered a place on our standard BSc degree.
+Please note that if you do not receive the PwC offer following the assessment centre, you will automatically be offered a place on one of our standard BSc degrees.
 You will receive communications via UCAS.

 Computer Science is a dynamic discipline.
 What began with the curiosity of only a handful of academics has blossomed into a field with an impact on our lives that would have astonished many pioneers.
 In the past 50 years computers have contributed to numerous advances in almost every field, yet developments still show no sign of slowing.